Skip to main content

 Reading comments on r/amiugly reveals that most responses are positive and supportive.
 People are generally kind, yet we tend to fixate on negative comments, particularly from trolls.
 Sometimes we dismiss genuine compliments as insincere or biased, unable to accept the positive feedback.

-Beauty is subjective—what appeals to one person may not appeal to another.
+People also underrate how specific taste is.
+Some faces get more interesting the longer you look at them.
 And outward appearances are only one aspect of beauty.
 I’ve met people who look stunning in photos but reveal inner ugliness through their words and actions.
-Focusing solely on superficial beauty is shallow and ultimately unfulfilling.
+Focusing only on surface-level beauty is a dead end.

 Everyone’s Best Angle #